Arty2/ubu24h/README.txt

 ### … in *ubuscrape.py*

+- Confirm wether *film_duration_human* is logged correctly.
 - Warn and request confirmation if scrape file exist in `/output/`.
 - Don’t fail on errors and log them.
 - Display progress of scrape in a better way.
+- Some Creator (see Artist) and Film names cannot be scraped, because of inconsistent HTML.
+Check with [WTFcsv](https://databasic.io/en/wtfcsv)
+- Films are not scraped at all if Vimeo link is not found; needs a better way to check if there’s a video link available in the page.
 - Hash (or check for filename) the scraped entries or check against the video file, to ensure films appear once (there are duplicate 3-4 cases).
 - Strip HTML comments to include hidden Creators as well.
 - Attempt to fix broken UTF8 (most likely via [ftfy](https://github.com/LuminosoInsight/python-ftfy))